 I shook my head disappointedly.

 "Try not to worry, and, hey, if you can't find anything, you could always sell your pies, they're absolutely delicious!"
-Kate said it jokingly but as soon as the words were out I realized that what she said might actually had some merit.
+Kate said it jokingly but as soon as the words were out I realized that what she said might actually have some merit.
 I smiled as I quietly considered the possibility.
 I asked her if she was serious and if she really thought I could support myself and Christopher that way.

 "Oh, I know you could," her mother answered for her.
 "All you would have to do is put a cart near any one of the docks or factories at the end of any shift and you'd sell them all.
 No one wants to work 10 hours a day just to go home and work some more to feed their family.
 With all the men gone, and the women working, no one has time for that."